gccarvalhal/Database_Fundamentals_of_Data_Science/README.md

 5)	**Ask Questions:**

   - Questions a) to e) asked and answered using SQL (**question.sql** file stored at zip file).
   - Extra points: Think of other interesting questions to ask.
-We decided to answer the following question: “WHAT ARE THE CPLP (Comunidade dos Países de Língua Portuguesa) RANK VARIATION (Angola, Brazil, Cape Verde, Guinea-Bissau, Equatorial Guinea, Mozambique, Portugal, Sao Tome & Principe, East Timor)?”.
+I decided to answer the following question: “WHAT ARE THE CPLP (Comunidade dos Países de Língua Portuguesa) and RANK VARIATION (Angola, Brazil, Cape Verde, Guinea-Bissau, Equatorial Guinea, Mozambique, Portugal, Sao Tome & Principe, East Timor)?”.
 It’s stored as **extra_questions.sql**

 6)	**Extra:**